matthewdickinson/tyk-docs/tyk-docs/content/context-variables.md

   - /getting-started/key-concepts/context-variables/
 ---

-## Overview
 Context variables are extracted from the request at the start of the middleware chain.
-These values can be very useful for later transformation of request data, for example, in converting a Form-based POST into a JSON-based PUT or to capture an IP address as a header.
+These values can be very useful for later transformation of request data, for example, in converting a form POST request into a JSON PUT request or to capture an IP address as a header.

 {{< note success >}}
 **Note**